Strawberry, Tuolumne County, California: Racial and ethnic composition

+2020 census

 The 2020 United States census reported that Strawberry had a population of 87.
 The population density was 167.0 PD/sqmi.
 The racial makeup of Strawberry was 80 (92%) White, 1 (1%) Native American, 1 (1%) Asian, and 5 (6%) from two or more races.
 Hispanic or Latino of any race were 1 person (1%).

 There were 47 households, and the average household size was 1.85.
 There were 26 families (55% of all households).
 The median age was 63.4 years.

 There were 283 housing units at an average density of 543.2 /mi2, of which 47 (17%) were occupied and 231 (82%) were used seasonally.
 Of the occupied units, 27 (57%) were owner-occupied, and 20 (43%) were occupied by renters.

 In popular culture

 Strawberry was thought to be the original home of the fictional character Heath Barkley in the 1960s television western The Big Valley starring Lee Majors and Barbara Stanwyck.
 However, given the appearance of a dry desert town and closer distance from Stockton, CA on the show, Heath's home town was more likely the mining town of Strawberry Valley whose post office opened in 1850.

 Strawberry, Tuolumne County, California was the inspiration for the small tourist town of Strawberry in Rockstar Games'/Take-Two Interactive's 2018 video game Red Dead Redemption 2.
 Red Dead Redemption 2 also features several other small towns inspired by real life towns of the United States of America in the 1890s.